• RG Home

 July 6, 2015: Thanks, Sheldon Lee Compton, for the mention on the dang slick blog, Bent Country.

-I have been working on the characters in Trampoline and Weedeater since 2006.
-The narrator is Dawn Jewell.
-She lives in a coalfield county in eastern Kentucky.
-She's having a rough go of it.
 The sound of people telling one another stories is the most precious sound in the world.
 Trying to catch that sound on the page is my favorite part of writing.
 Most of my favorite writing—Flannery O'Connor's stories, the novels of Richard Price and Charles Portis—seems to me written by ear.
 When writing is going best for me, it's like taking dictation from voices I hear in my head.
 As far as the drawings go, I have drawn pictures all my life, much longer than I have written stories, and with more compulsion.
 Trampoline is the first time I have seriously tried to integrate fiction and drawing.
 I love episodic storytelling, especially The Wire, Six Feet Under, Deadwood.
 I also enjoy Transparent, the British version of Shameless, and Letterkenny.

 In the fall of 2017, Kris Truelson invited RG to tell stories about cheese on the Farm and Family Fun Time old time radio show on the station of the Birthplace of Country music in Bristol, TN.
 Here is a link to a recording of that show.
 The RG part starts about 17 minutes into it.